 Semester course; 1-3 lecture hours.
 1-3 credits.
 May be repeated with different topics for a maximum of nine credits.
-Explores a variety of topics related to the creative economy and creative industries, including human factors, user experience and user interface development.
+Explores a variety of topics related to the creative practices in arts, society and different sectors of industries, including human factors, user experience and user interface development.

 CREA 393.
 Design Ops Internship.
 1-6 Hours.